 Caught in the middle?
-If you are like millions of other Americans, you do not qualify for Medicaid, but you also can’t afford Obamacare.
+If you are like millions of Americans, you do not qualify for Medicaid, but you also can’t afford Obamacare.

 With or without an individual mandate that requires you to purchase health insurance, you know that you and your family really should have insurance protection.
-You need it to protect your financial health and your budget against the high costs of medical care—both everyday medical care and unexpected accidents and illnesses.
+You need it to protect your financial health and your budget against the high costs of medical care—both everyday healthcare and unexpected accidents and illnesses.

 But there are affordable health insurance plans that may be just what you need for your family and your budget.

-Short term medical insurance (which can be available for nearly a year of coverage with the right plan) and zero-deductible/fixed indemnity insurance plans provide options that are affordable and that can meet your everyday medical care needs—ensuring you’ll never miss out on medical care because of high deductibles.
+Short-term medical insurance (which can be available for nearly a year of coverage) and limited benefit indemnity insurance plans provide options that are an affordable alternative and that can help meet your everyday medical care needs—assuring you’ll never miss out on healthcare because of a high deductible.

 Medicaid for Some

 Medicaid is a program that is jointly funded by states and the federal government.
 The actual program and eligibility may differ from state to state, but it provides a safety net for many low-income people.

 People can qualify for Medicaid based on income, household size, disability, family status and other factors.
 When the Affordable Care Act (ACA) was enacted, states had the opportunity to expand Medicaid coverage, with the federal government picking up part of the cost.

 - In the Medicaid expansion states, you can qualify for Medicaid based on your income alone, if your household income is below 133 percent of the Federal Poverty Level.